 University Park, College of Earth and Mineral Sciences (MATSE)

-PROFESSOR GARY L. MESSING, Head, Department of Materials Science and Engineering
+PROFESSOR SUSAN SINNOTT, Head, Department of Materials Science and Engineering

 PROFESSOR R. ALLEN KIMEL, Associate Head of Undergraduate Studies, Materials Science and Engineering